Lumps on palms of hands: Dupuytren Contracture

 Cause of lumps on palms of the hands

 The cause of Dupuytren contracture has not been determined, although a biochemical problem within the fascia is possible.
 People over 40 years of age, especially men, and those who trace their ancestry to Scandinavian and northern UK countries, are more likely to develop the lumps on the palms of the hands of Dupuytren contracture.
 There is no statistical evidence that these lumps on the palm of the hand start after hand injuries or chemical exposure.

 Symptoms of lumps on palm of hand

 Lumps on palms of the hands may cause a little discomfort when they first form, but Dupuytren’s disease is not typically a painful condition.
 The first symptom of the palm lump of Dupuytren contracture is difficulty laying the hand down flat on a firm surface.
-Once the irregular lumps on the palms cause the fingers to curl toward the palm, depending on the number of fingers and degree of involvement, many activities of daily living can become increasingly difficult until they are impossible to do with the involved hand:
+Once the irregular lumps on the palms cause the fingers to curl toward the palm, many activities of daily living can become increasingly difficult until they are impossible to do with the involved hand: